 Review of Light fell BY evan fallenberg

-A family reunion, long in the making, forces a father and his finve sons to face their feelings and each other in light fell, an exploration of family and love.
+A family reunion, long in the making, forces a father and his five sons to face their feelings and each other in Light Fell, an exploration of family and love.

 Five sons, estranged to varying degrees, reunite with their father, Joseph, for his fiftieth birthday.
 Joseph was thirty when he fell in love with a prestigious rabbi and left his family and his home on a moshav for a new life, In the ensuing twenty years, the bitterness and hurt felt by each of these six men has only grown: Joseph, expecting to face the world with Rabbi Rosenzweig at his side, has instead led a primarily loveless and solitary life.
 His sons, meanwhile, have searched for solace and comfort in substitute fathers, the military, extreme religion, and legions of other ways.